Sharpryan20/ci-project-2/README.md

 # Credits

-* Thanks to my mentor Reuben Ferrante,for all his support throughout the project.
+* Thanks to my mentor Reuben Ferrante, for all his support throughout the project.

-* Youtube channel 'Web Dev Simplified', specifically this [video](httSps://www.youtube.com/watch?v=riDzcEQbX6k), which helped me kickstart my project.
-I used snippets of code from this video in my own project.
+* Youtube channel 'Web Dev Simplified', specifically this [video](https://www.youtube.com/watch?v=riDzcEQbX6k), which helped me kickstart my project.
+I used snippets of code from this video in my project.

 # Thanks